sogeuni/sogeuni.github.io/content/abs/advanced-topics/subshells.md

 > **Definition:** A _subshell_ is a [[othertypesv#^CHILDREF2|child process]] launched by a shell (or _shell script_).

 A subshell is a separate instance of the command processor -- the _shell_ that gives you the prompt at the console or in an _xterm_ window.
-Just as your commands are interpreted at the command-line prompt, similarly does a script [[time-date-commands#^BATCHPROCREF|batch-process]] a list of commands.
+Just as your commands are interpreted at the command-line prompt, similarly does a script [[external-filters-programs-and-commands#^BATCHPROCREF|batch-process]] a list of commands.
 Each shell script running is, in effect, a subprocess (_child process_) of the [[internal-commands-and-builtins#^FORKREF|parent]] shell.

 A shell script can itself launch subprocesses.
 These _subshells_ let the script do parallel processing, in effect executing multiple subtasks simultaneously.